Suzreal/IEOR4574-Capstone-Project/README.md

 AI Engineering Capstone - NYC Restaurant Recommendation.

+Please download the file and run it in the terminal after all the required environments are installed.

+`python app.py`

 After running the program, you can go to http://127.0.0.1:5000/ to view the following page.
 <img width="1118" height="298" alt="image" src="https://github.com/user-attachments/assets/92005188-2ef4-45b3-9668-b58c209ede36" />